Languages in censuses: Armenia

 Armenian is the only official language.
 Due to its Soviet past, Russian is still widely used in Armenia and could be considered as de facto second language.
 According to a 2013 survey, 95% of Armenians said they had some knowledge of Russian (24% advanced, 59% intermediate) compared to 40% who said they knew some English (4% advanced, 16% intermediate and 20% beginner).
 However, more adults (50%) think that English should be taught in public secondary schools than those who prefer Russian (44%).

 Australia

 Although Australia has no official language, English has always been entrenched as the de facto national language.
 Standard Australian English serves as the standard dialect.
 According to the 2016 census, English is the only language spoken in the home for 72.6% of the population.
 The next most common languages spoken at home are Mandarin (2.5%), Arabic (1.4%), Cantonese (1.2%), Vietnamese (1.2%), Italian (1.2%), Greek (1.0%), Tagalog (0.8%), Hindi (0.7%), Spanish (0.6%) and Punjabi (0.6%); a considerable proportion of first- and second-generation migrants are bilingual.
 A 2010–2011 study by the Australia Early Development Index found the most common language spoken by children after English was Arabic, followed by Vietnamese, Greek, Chinese, and Hindi.
 0.3% of Australians spoke an Indigenous Australian language at home in 2016.

 Austria

+The official and national language of Austria is German.
+In some regions in the east of the country Croatian is a co-official language too.